SemanticMediaWiki/SemanticMediaWiki/README.md

 * Ask a question on [the mailing list](https://www.semantic-mediawiki.org/wiki/Mailing_list)
 * Ask a question on the #semantic-mediawiki IRC channel on Freenode.

-### Tests
+## Tests

-This extension provides unit and integration tests that are normally run by a [continues integration platform][travis] but can also be executed manually.
+This extension provides unit and integration tests and are normally run by a [continues integration platform][travis] but can also be executed manually using `composer phpunit` from the extension base directory.
 A more comprehensive introduction can be found in the [test section](/tests/README.md#running-tests).

 ## License